nedlukies/old-roundcube-vacation-plugin/README.md

 This is how it works:

-If the vacation box gets checked by the end-user a new virtual alias will be created in the designated table as joe@domain.org@vacation.domain.org
+If the vacation box gets checked by the end-user a new virtual alias will be created in the designated table as joe#domain.org@vacation.domain.org
 The 'vacation.domain.org' part is configered in config.ini (see also INSTALL.TXT) as well as /etc/postfix/master.cf

 joe@domain.org is passed as a for the 'vacation.pl' script that is associated with 'vacation.domain.org' transport.
 This vacation.pl fetches the mail body and subject from the database and constructs a new mail.

-The code is tested with a Postfix/MySQL setup based on the tutorials at http://workaround.org/ispmail/lenny It supports either normalized tables (domain_id) or non-normalized tables (domainname).
+The code is tested with a Postfix/MySQL setup based on andreoliveira.io It supports either normalized tables (domain_id) or non-normalized tables (domainname).
 Please see config.ini for options.